zKlau/Soundboard/README.md

 ```sh
 npm i -D electron@latest
 ```
+A new folder called "mainSound" is necessary with the soundboard built in it.
+This way the actual soundboard can start along with the user interface.
 ## Authors

 * **Claudiu Padure** - *Software Developer* - [Claudiu Padure](https://github.com/zKlau) - *Windows app*